Glossary

 Rotary Peeling

-The log is turned in a circular motion against a knife peeling off a continuous thin sheet of wood veneer.
+The log is turned in a circular motion against a knife, peeling off a continuous thin sheet of veneer.
 This is the most economical method of producing veneer, resulting in the highest yield.
 The grain is inconsistent and leaves are most difficult to match.
 This type of veneer is best suited for paint grade or utility surfaces.

 Rough Cut

-Irregular shaped areas of generally uneven corrugation on the surface of veneer, differing from the surrounding smooth veneer and occurring as the veneer is cut by the lathe or slicer.
+Irregular shaped areas of generally uneven corrugation on the surface of veneer, differing from the surrounding smooth veneer, and occurring as the veneer is cut by the lathe or slicer.

 Running Match

 The panel face is made from components running through the flitch consecutively.
-Any portion of a component left over from a face is used as the beginning component or leaf in starting the next panel.
+Any portion of a component left over from a face is used as the beginning component, or leaf, in starting the next panel.

 S1S2E

-Surfaced one side and two edges.
+Lumber surfaced on one side and two edges.

 S4S

-Surfaced four sides.
+Lumber surfaced on four sides.

 Sapwood